Make a lasting impact with a gift to The Ryerson Fund. Your support provides exceptional opportunities for students.

-In Canada, one in three families cannot afford to enrol their children in sports.
+In Canada, one in three families cannot afford to enroll their children in sports.
 Jason Rinaldi, a Lotto 6/49 winner, is helping Toronto kids beat those odds.
-His support of Rams Care at Ryerson University will enable more kids from priority neighborhoods to participate in organized sports, connect to a mentor, and be inspired by the possibilities of post-secondary education.
+His support of Rams Care at Ryerson University will enable more kids from priority neighbourhoods to participate in organized sports, connect to a mentor and be inspired by the possibilities of post-secondary education.

-Rams Care, Ryerson Athletics’ community outreach program, engages Ryerson student athletes to offer a summer camp, after-school mentorship, and gives youth the opportunity to attend games and special events at the university.
+Rams Care, Ryerson Athletics’ community outreach program, engages Ryerson student athletes to offer a summer camp and after-school mentorship while providing youth with the opportunity to attend games and special events at the university.
 The impact is two-fold: children from underserved communities get a chance to learn and grow in an environment they may otherwise not be exposed to; and young men and women on Ryerson’s sports teams develop leadership skills, as well as a stronger sense of social responsibility and community mindedness.

 “Sports span the gap, whether social, economic, cultural or otherwise,” says Jeff Giles, interim athletic director at Ryerson University.
 “We send our athletes into the community and they make a connection with the children.
 It gives them a well-rounded education and a chance to be role models.
 They inspire these kids to see what is possible.”

 Gillian Rossi, a centre-back on the women’s soccer team at Ryerson, has experienced firsthand the difference Rams Care makes.
-An early childhood studies student entering her fourth year, Rossi recently ran two eight-week soccer programs for girls at the Toronto Boys and Girls Club, one of the program’s community partners.
+An Early Childhood Studies student entering her fourth year, Rossi recently ran two eight-week soccer programs for girls at the Toronto Kiwanis Boys and Girls Club, one of the program’s community partners.
 Her leadership role was inspired by an earlier experience volunteering with the organization when she noticed all the boys playing soccer while the girls stayed on the sidelines.
 She and a teammate decided to pick up a ball and display a few moves.
 Impressed, one of the girls asked if she could play goalie.
 Others joined and eventually all the girls were playing.